 This course affords prospective teachers opportunities to examine and experience general and specific teaching strategies and materials for developing students' receptive and expressive language skills, as well as critical-thinking skills, in all curriculum areas.
 Students are introduced to second-language acquisition accompanied by practice in using SDAIE and ELD teaching strategies.
 This course also helps students prepare to take the RICA Exam.
 This is a C.L.A.D.-approved course.
-Prerequisite: admission to Teacher Education Program; corequisite: TEP 551
+Prerequisite: admission to Teacher Education Program; corequisites: TEP 551, TEP 545, and TEP 575A